 You are invited!
 To participate in our new program using Financial Coaches to achieve both short- and long-term goals geared for you!
 This program is Free and open to anyone in Cuyahoga County.

-Each participant will receive a 1-hour one-on-one personalized consultation to review your credit report.
+Each participant receives a 1-hour one-on-one personalized consultation and a free credit report score to review.
 We’ll develop a plan to improve credit scores, reduce debt, develop a workable budget, increase savings, address student loan debts, achieve home ownership, and more.
+The credit report is a “soft pull” and will not impact your credit score.

 Phone consultations are also available, if necessary, due to scheduling conflicts.